WeiveCoding/WeiveCoding/README.md

 - My name's Josh, but most people call me Epsi.
 - I primarily do game mods and small-scale softwares, but looking to expand into bigger things soon.
-- I work mainly in JS, but gradually working on learning Python and C# as well.
+- I work mainly in JS and C++, but gradually working on learning Python and C# as well.
-- I enjoy collaborations (assuming people cooperate) but mostly work on my own.
+- I primarily do my own work and contribute to open-source repositories.

 <!---
 WeiveCoding/WeiveCoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.